Help finder

 On this website, you can find a lot of information about gambling problems and gambling addiction.
 There is also a self-help module and you can read how other people have dealt with their gambling problems.

-In self-help groups and discussion groups, you talk with people who have experienced the same as you.
+In self-help groups and discussion groups, you talk to people who have been through the same thing as you.
 You share experiences and support each other.
-There are no professional helpers present.
+There are no counsellors present.
 Together with the group, you look at what can help you move forward.
-Click here for more information about these groups.
+For more information about these groups, please click here.

-Psychosocial help looks at your behavior and your environment.
-This help is available, for example, through community teams, telephone helplines, or your GP.
+Psychosocial help looks at your behaviour and your environment.
+This help is available, for example, through community teams, telephone helplines, or your general practitioner.

 You get support to deal with gambling differently and to persevere during your treatment.
 Do you want to know what different methods are available?
 Then contact OpenOverGokken.

-Not everyone who wants to change their gambling behavior finds self-help sufficient.
-If you need more help, you can go to your GP.
-Your GP can advise you on where to get help in your area and together you will discuss which form of help suits you.
+Not everyone who wants to change their gambling behaviour finds self-help sufficient.
+If you need more help, you can go to your general practitioner.
+Your general practitioner can give you advice on where to find help in your area and together you will discuss which form of help suits you.
 You can also find an overview of organizations in your area that can help you with your gambling problems in the Help Finder.

-You can also always call, chat or email if you want more information about help.
+You can always call, chat or email if you want more information about help.

-A peer support specialist has personal experience with a subject.
-In our case, that’s gambling addiction.
+An expert by experience has personal experience with a subject.
+In our case, that subject is gambling addiction.
 So these are people who have been addicted to gambling themselves.
-They use that experience to help others.
+They use their experience to help others.

-An addiction care facility is an organization where staff provide help and advice to people who have problems with alcohol, drugs, medications, and gambling.
+An addiction treatment centre is an organisation where staff provide help and advice to people who have problems with alcohol, drugs, medication and gambling.

 The people who work here have a lot of knowledge in the field of gambling and there are various treatments to help you.
-Usually, a referral from the GP is needed.
+Usually, you need a referral from the general practitioner.
 After registration, you get an appointment for an initial consultation.
 There is an addiction care facility in every region.
 You can call or email us if you have questions.